 Even though the leaves should not be eaten, they do not have to go to waste.
 Add them your compost pile or use the extra large leaves as a mulch between rows of your vegetables.

 Many of us grew up hearing rhubarb becomes poisonous after mid-summer.
 This is an old tradition where the oxalic acid is thought to increase as the plant matures.
 Studies have shown that this is probably untrue, and I have personally eaten rhubarb harvested from our garden in late August.
 However, there is some evidence to suggest that when the leaves wilt or are frosted that some oxalic acid may transfer to the stalks, making them less safe to consume.

 If in doubt, play it safe and don’t eat it!

 Harvest Rhubarb From Early Spring To Mid-July

-In mid to late spring, your rhubarb plant will probably be large enough to harvest the entire plant.
-It might be a good idea to leave a few of the small stalks and leaves on the plant.
-This isn’t necessary but it can help the plant regrow a little faster.
+In early to mid spring, your rhubarb plant will probably be large enough to harvest the entire plant.
+If the plant is not big enough yet, harvest a few of the larger stalks and let the others continue to grow.

 What Time Of Day Is Best To Harvest Rhubarb?

 As with most plants, rhubarb is best harvested in the morning.
 This is because the plants take on water and convert starches into sugars during cool nights.